-On the left, past the parking lot, we see the Gaylord Building.
+On the left, past the parking lot, we see a glimpse of the Gaylord Building.
 To the right of the locomotive we see buildings along the north side of 9th Street (IL-7) and the backs of buildings on the west side of State Street (IL-171).

 THE NORTON BUILDING

 Built in the 1850s, shortly after the opening of the I & M Canal, the Norton Building contained a grain warehouse and a grocery for farmers and citizens of Lockport, and a canal supplies store for boat crews, It also served as a crew dormitory.
 [The smaller building on the roof.]